skipkemoi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the script display first 10 lines
+the script displays the last 10 lines